EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 * `version'`: The [version](//classes/type-mqttversion.md) of the communication protocol.
 By default, it uses the fourth release of the protocol, version 3.1.1.

 * `retry_connection'`: When the connection is closed by the server or due to a client error, attempt to reconnect at the specified interval in seconds.
-A value of zero means no reattempt will be made.
+A value of zero means no attempt to reconnect will be made.
 Default is `0`.

 * `clean_session'`: Controls whether the broker should not store [a persistent session](https://www.hivemq.com/blog/mqtt-essentials-part-7-persistent-session-queuing-messages) for this connection.
 Sessions for a same client are identified by the `client_id'` parameter.
 Default is `true`.